 1. The outdoor ceremony.

 Of course, this can be risky.
 No one likes to rely on the British weather too much but lots of venues have indoor and outdoor ceremony spaces and can leave it until the last minute to decide if the weather will stay dry for you.
 As long as you have a wet weather plan that will keep your guests comfortable you will be fine.
+Take a look at these outdoor ceremonies for inspiration.

 On the other hand, outdoor ceremonies can also be really hot and bright, especially if there isn’t any shade.
 It’s worth thinking about timing here.
 Outdoor ceremonies in hotter countries usually take place later in the day for this very reason.
 It’s a bit cooler and the light is less harsh which makes everything look more beautiful.
 It’s not something I had ever really considered for a UK wedding before but this summer of 2018 has been unusually hot!